Health Care Law Reporting Requirements for Employers

 Form W-2 Reporting, Form 1095-C and More

 The provisions of the Affordable Care Act (ACA) are complex and detailed and there are tax consequences to these reports.
-Employers should review their understanding of requirements with tax or legal advisors before making any decisions or sending out any reports.
+Take the time to review your understanding of requirements with your tax or legal advisors before making any decisions or sending out any reports.

 Reporting Requirements for All Employers

 The W-2 report must be included on each employee's W-2 form, using Code DD - Cost of employer-sponsored health coverage.
 When reporting, include the value of any medical, dental and vision coverage you may pay for.
-The calculations and what's included in this W-2 report are complex and the details are still being worked out by the IRS.
+Include both the employer and employee portions of the cost; in other words, the total cost of the plan, no matter who pays for it.

 Reporting Requirements for Large Employers